 - They do not and will not, directly or indirectly, furnish special information to any organization, individual, or group of individuals for the influencing of prices on any commodity or stock exchange during the time they retain membership in the galleries;

-- They are seeking accreditation for the purpose of covering the U.S. Congress only;
+- They are seeking accreditation to cover the U.S. Congress only;

 - Their chief attention is given to – or more than one-half of their earned income is derived from – the gathering or reporting of news.

-Additional requirements may be considered by the Executive Committee of Correspondents at its discretion.
+- The Executive Committee of Correspondents may consider additional requirements at its discretion.